 4. On sticky notes, get the group to spend 5-10 minutes writing down all the Strengths in respect to the desired end-state.

 5. Collect the sticky notes for Strengths and Theme Sort them whilst the group begin working on the next section: Weaknesses.

 6. Continue this way until all sections have been completed.
-Then give titles to each group of sticky notes and Blind Vote to find the most important themes.
+Then give titles to each group of sticky notes and Secret Vote to find the most important themes.

 7. Discuss how the most important themes affect the desired end-state.
 Write How Might We… questions for the implications that come up.

 Now you know whether success is imminent, or if you need to put some more work into meeting your objectives.
 If you’re in good shape, try using the OKR tactic to set clear, attainable goals and ensure you stay that way.